metarhia/impress/README.md

     - Multiple instances (multiple processes, one master and identical workers with no sticky)
     - IP sticky (multiple processes, one master and workers with serving sticky by IP)
   - URL routing based on file system
+    - No need to write routing manually in code, just create folder if new AJAX API method needed
+    - File system watching for cache reloading when file changes on disk
     - Caching server-side executable JavaScript in memory
-    - File system watching for cache reloading when file changes on disk
-  - Handlers inheritance override override hierarchically uning filesystem
+  - Handlers inheritance override hierarchically uning filesystem
   - Middleware emulation (adding URL routing to handler-functions programmatically)
   - API development support (simple way for JSON-based WEB-services development)
     - RPC-style API (Stateful, state stored in memory between requests)